A Tutorial on Time-Dependent Cohort State-Transition Models in R using a Cost-Effectiveness Analysis Example: Case study: a cost-effectiveness analysis using a time-dependent Sick-Sicker model

 }

-To illustrate simulation-time dependency in the Sick-Sicker cSTM, we model all-cause mortality as a function of age.
+To illustrate simulation-time dependence in the Sick-Sicker cSTM, we model all-cause mortality as a function of age.
 We obtain all-cause mortality from life tables in the form of age-specific mortality hazard rates, \(\mu(a)\), where \(a\) refers to age.
-For this example, we create a vector \texttt{v\_r\_mort\_by\_age} to represent age-specific background mortality hazard rates for 0 to 100 year-olds obtained from US life tables.\textsuperscript{ \hyperlink{ref-Arias2017}{13}} To compute the transition probability from state H to state D, corresponding to the cohort's age at each cycle, we transform the rate \(\mu(a)\) to a transition probability assuming a constant exponential hazard rate within each year of age
+For this example, we create a vector \texttt{v\_r\_mort\_by\_age} to represent age-specific background mortality hazard rates for 25 to 100 year-olds obtained from US life tables.\textsuperscript{ \hyperlink{ref-Arias2017}{15}} The .csv file with the life tables is included in the Supplementary Material and the GitHub repository.
+We repeat each of the one-year-specific rates in \(\mu(a)\) (R variable name \texttt{v\_r\_mort\_by\_age}) as many times as the number of cycles in a year for these ages.
+To compute the transition probability from state H to state D, corresponding to the cohort's age at each cycle, we transform the rate \(\mu(a)\) to a transition probability assuming a constant exponential hazard rate within each year of age